AnkushNakaskar/ai_agent_in_action/chapter_08/cosine_similarity/README.md

 * ![img.png](img.png)

 * TF-IDF : it’s unreliable because it only counts word frequency and doesn’t understand the relationships between words
+* At a basic level, an agent profile is a set of prompts describing the agent.
+* It may include other external elements related to actions/tools, knowledge, memory, reasoning, evaluation, planning, and feedback.
+* The combination of these elements comprises an entire agent prompt profile.